blog · Jul 9, 2026

 why run your own model here?

-because it makes the ai free and keeps your data yours. the query runs against your instance with whatever model you've already got wired into cursor or claude code. smolanalytics doesn't sell you tokens or route your events through a third party's llm. self-host the single go binary under mit and you own the data outright, or take cloud pricing that's flat: solo $9, up to business $499, $5 per extra million events. importers exist for posthog, mixpanel, umami, and csv, so switching isn't a rewrite.
+because it makes the ai free and keeps your data yours. the query runs against your own isolated instance with whatever model you've already got wired into cursor or claude code. smolanalytics doesn't sell you tokens or route your events through a third party's llm, and pricing is flat: Pro $19 or Scale $49, $6 per million events. importers exist for posthog, mixpanel, amplitude, umami, csv, and jsonl, so switching isn't a rewrite, and your data exports in one file any time, so leaving isn't either.

-try it: self-host the binary free under mit, take cloud from $9, or poke the live demo at smolanalytics.com. then run smolanalytics connect cursor and ask it something.
+try it: the trial is 14 days at Pro limits, no card, then from $19, or poke the live demo at smolanalytics.com. then run npx smolanalytics connect cursor and ask it something.

-smolanalytics is the analytics that tells you what to fix. try the cloud or self-host free.
+smolanalytics is the analytics that tells you what to fix. try the cloud or start the 14-day trial.